mesb/mesb.github.io/_posts/2016-07-08-on-problem-solving.md

     redundant?
 Or contradictory?

-Now I realize with great satisfaction that this is the key to the gates of heaven and at the same time the key to the gates of hell :-)
+Now I realize with great satisfaction that this is the key to the gates of heaven and at the same time, the key to the gates of hell :-)

 I will now use these steps to solve a problem.